Azure/CloudIoTHack/HOL 4/HOL 4 - Putting It All Together.md

 <a name="Exercise1"></a>
 ## Exercise 1: Connect the Azure Function to the shared input hub ##

-In Lab 2, you deployed an Azure Function that reads input from an IoT hub, transforms accelerometer data coming from your MXChip into flight data, and transmits the output to an Azure Event Hub that provides input to the FlySim app.
+In Lab 2, you deployed an Azure Function that reads input from an Azure IoT Hub, transforms accelerometer data coming from your MXChip into flight data, and transmits the output to an Azure Event Hub that provides input to the FlySim app.
 In this exercise, you will add an output to the Azure Function so that it transmits the same flight data to the shared input hub created by the instructor in Lab 3.
 Because everyone else in the room is making the same modification, and because the shared input hub provides data to the ATC app and to Stream Analytics, the ATC app will be able to show all the aircraft that are in the air, and the Stream Analytics job will be able to detect when aircraft come too close together.

 1. Start Visual Studio and open the FlySimFunctions solution that you created in Lab 2.